aalto-trafficsense/regular-routes-server/README.md

 This is the procedure to set up an environment for developing server software on any local machine.

 1. Since the addition of python libraries used by prediction (numpy, scipy etc.), some extra installations are required for the successful installation of the python libraries.
-On Ubuntu: `$ sudo apt-get install build-essential python-pip python-dev gfortran libatlas-base-dev libblas-dev liblapack-dev`.
+On Ubuntu: `$ sudo apt-get install build-essential python3-pip python3-dev python3-venv gfortran libatlas-base-dev libblas-dev liblapack-dev libssl-dev`.
 On Mac OS X others are included in Xcode, but a fortran compiler is required.
 It belongs to the gcc package, on brew: `$ brew install gcc`.
 1. If using a local database, install [postgresql](http://www.postgresql.org/) and [postgis](http://postgis.net/).
 Available for Debian Linuxes (Ubuntu) via `apt-get`, and [homebrew](http://brew.sh/) on Mac OS X. An alternative would be to tunnel onto a database on another server, but the installation of the `psycopg2` python library below fails if `pg_config`, a part of postgresql, is not available.
 1. Create a regularroutes database - empty or populated - as [instructed] (https://github.com/aalto-trafficsense/regular-routes-server/tree/master/sql_admin).
 Leave a postgresql server running (`postgres -D rrdb`, where `rrdb` is the path to the directory with your database).
 If the postgresql server is on another machine, arrange tunnels accordingly.
 1. Clone this (regular-routes-server) repo to a directory where development is to be carried out.
 Go (`cd`) into your repository root directory and start a local branch (`git branch my_test`) if practical.